reflectoring/reflectoring.github.io/_posts/2018-10-25-pact-react-consumer.md

 In this tutorial, we used Pact to create a contract from within a Jest unit test and Axios to create a REST client that is tested against this contract.

+Since Jest is the default test framework for React apps (at least if you use the create-react-app bootstrapper), the described setup is well applicable to implements CDC for a REST-consuming React app.

-This contract can now be used to create a REST provider, for example with [Spring Boot](/consumer-driven-contract-provider-pact-spring) or Node.
+The generated contract can now be used to create a REST provider, for example with [Spring Boot](/consumer-driven-contract-provider-pact-spring) or Node.

 The code for this tutorial can be found on [github](https://github.com/thombergs/code-examples/tree/master/pact/pact-react-consumer).